Transportation Science, Ph.D.

 http://www.transci.uci.edu/

-The graduate program in Transportation Science includes faculty from four academic units: the Department of Civil and Environmental Engineering in The Henry Samueli School of Engineering, the Department of Economics in the School of Social Sciences, the Department of Planning, Policy, and Design in the School of Social Ecology, and the Department of Computer Science in the Bren School of Information and Computer Sciences.
-The program is designed to educate students in a broad set of competencies and perspectives that mirror the actual practice of current transportation research.
-The M.S. and Ph.D. degrees in Transportation Science are offered.
+The interdisciplinary graduate program in Transportation Science at the Institute of Transportation Studies (ITS) includes faculty from five academic units: the Department of Civil and Environmental Engineering in the Henry Samueli School of Engineering, the Department of Urban Policy and Public Planning in the School of Social Ecology, the Department of Economics in the School of Social Sciences, the Department of Environmental and Occupational Health in the Joe C. Wen School of Population and Public Health, and the School of Law.
+Faculty from the Department of Computer Science in the Bren School of Information and Computer Sciences and the Paul Merage School of Business also support the program through courses and collaborative research at ITS.

 The Ph.D. program is a 48-unit program requiring a qualifying examination and dissertation defense.